Revocable Living Trusts Lawyers Answer FAQ's About TrustsAvoid Probate - Control Assets

 Revocable Living Trusts Lawyers Answer FAQs About Trusts

 The following frequently asked questions regarding revocable living trusts should provide the answers to most of your questions.
-If you have additional questions please call your Jacksonville revocable living trusts lawyers for estate planning, wills and trusts, at 904-448-1969, toll free 888-492-2468, or email us at Info@TheColemanLawFirm.net to schedule your no charge-no obligation estate planning consultation.
+If you have additional questions please call your Jacksonville and Palm Coast revocable living trusts lawyers for estate planning, wills and trusts, at 904-448-1969 in Jacksonville, 386-585-7004 in Palm Coast, or toll free 866-510-9099, or email us at Info@TheColemanLawFirm.com to schedule your estate planning consultation.

 1. I have a will.
 Why would I want a revocable living trust?

 Why should I consider a revocable living trust?

 Also, because a last will and testament can only go into effect after you die, it provides no protection if you become physically or mentally incapacitated.
 So the probate court could easily take control of your assets before you die through a probate court supervised guardianship – a concern of millions of older Americans and their families.